tmccombs/should-test/README.md

 ## Quickstart

-As the project just got started it's not in [quicklisp][ql].
+The project is available in [quicklisp][ql] as "should-test".
-So to add it as an ASDF-dependency you have manually download/clone the project.
+Alternatively, you can manually download/clone the project.
-The other option is to just take the file `src/should-test.lisp` and drop it into your project.
+Another option is to just take the file `src/should-test.lisp` and drop it into your project.
 It's designed to be self-contained: it contains the package definition and implements the core features of the framework.